AresMUSH/aresmush/plugins/scenes/help/en/posing.md

 `emit/gm <gm pose>` - Emits a highlighted GM pose.
 `emit/set <set pose>` - Emits a highlighted GM pose that also sets a temporary description in the room.

+## Private Emits

+Private emits (like the old whisper/@pemit commands from Penn and TinyMUX) are incompatible with the Ares web portal integration and scene system, and have been deprecated.